shaheryar2-code/shaheryar2-code/README.md

 - 👋 Hi, I’m @shaheryar
-- 👀 I’m interested in backhand developer
+- 👀 I’m interested in MERN Stack developer
-- 🌱 I’m currently learning database
+- 🌱 I’m currently learning Express js
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...